shxdow/shxdow.github.io/_notes/2021-02-20-digital-wellbeing.md

 the virus in a way that I would have never thought would have been this close in my life.
-COVID aside, which is not what is meant to be discussed here, at least not wholeheartedly, one of the problems that we face in modern society is the lack of a tru disconnection from stimulus.
+COVID aside, which is not what is meant to be discussed here, at least not wholeheartedly, one of the problems that we face in modern society is the lack of a true disconnection from stimulus.
 Of all kinds.

 <!-- Introduction -->
 <!--   - COVID, overwork -->